Passport, Health Precautions, Currency and

 ageing desktop PCs.

 B737.
-The second state owned airline is Merpati Nusantara which mostly serves
+The second state owned airline Merpati Nusantara has suspended

 On-time departures and arrivals, good customer service and efficient

 handling are the norm for most airlines.
-With the vastly growing number
+However, with the vastly

 of flights, the major airports in Jakarta and Bali increasingly